liumency/UGS-1m/index.md

-# Abstract
+# UGS-1m

+## Overview
- - UGS-1: fine-grained UGS maps of 34 major cities/areas in China with a spatial resolution of 1 meter
+ - UGS-1m: fine-grained UGS maps of 34 major cities/areas in China with a spatial resolution of 1 meter
  - UGSet: a large benchmark dataset to support and foster the UGS research
  - UGSNet: a fully convolutional network for fine-grained UGS mapping

-# UGS-1m
+## UGS-1m

 ### UGS results of the 34 major cities/areas in China (UGS-1m)

-# UGSet
+## UGSet
 ### Example of different types of UGS samples in UGSet

-# UGSNet
+## UGSNet
 ###